frburrue/solr-vector-scoring/README.md

 This plugin is used in the blog post about Neural Search with Solr: https://medium.com/@dmitry.kan/neural-search-with-bert-and-solr-ea5ead060b28

+The upgrade path from lucene / solr 6.6.0 to 8.x is documented here: https://medium.com/swlh/fun-with-apache-lucene-and-bert-embeddings-c2c496baa559

 ## How you can help
 1. Pick a suitable release version for your Solr and test it.
 2. Create issues (and patches)